How to Build an Android iBeacon [Updated] 1/3

 - The second byte is the ID of an AD structure type.

-That’s all there is to it.
-Just a succession of AD structures.
+That’s all there is to it - just a succession of AD structures.

 Most beacon protocols, if not all, have only 2 AD structures which are as follows.

-The first one has 3 bytes:
+The first structure has 3 bytes:

-- The first byte will be:
+- The first byte:

-0x02 because we only count the following bytes.
+0x02because we only count the following bytes.

-- The second byte is:
+- The second byte:

-0x01 which indicates we have a “Flag” AD type.
+0x01which indicates we have a "Flag" AD type.

 The 5 flags are represented by the first 5 bits of a byte.
 The value of these bits defines whether the flag is ON or OFF.
 The binary number is then written as a hexadecimal value which will be advertised.
 An example may clear things up: